Share Assessment Model Settings

 Click to enlarge

-In the Application - Config - Assessment Model page for any application managed in AIP Console an icon indicates that changes have been made to the rule at "shared" level:
+In the Application - Config - Assessment Model page for any application managed in Console an icon indicates that changes have been made to the rule at "shared" level:

 Click to enlarge